electrified/notes/README.md

 * Fix window title on admin pages, make it use configured site title
 * Cache invalidation when changing published status
 * Fix HMR
+* Fix `Warning: connect.session() MemoryStore is not designed for a production environment, as it will leak memory, and will not scale past a single process.`
+* Precompile webpack
+* Init db with GB locale
+* Standardise log format output
+* How to perform clean shutdown